yorch81/v3wh/README.md

 ## Notes ##
 v3wh is a Core for MongoDb and needs php mongo module.
-For MySQL support is required a _id field, check demo.sql.
+For MySQL support is required a _id field in the table, check demo.sql.

 ## References ##
 http://es.wikipedia.org/wiki/Singleton